matthewmueller/joy/Readme.md

 **Golly is learn once, write everywhere.
 Not a write once, run everywhere**

 Just because your code is running in Go does not mean it will run on Golly without modification.
-For everything that browserify & webpack brought to the community, it also brought with it mysteriously large builds.
+For everything that browserify & webpack brought to the community,they also brought with it mysteriously large builds.

 Golly aims to generate clean, minimal & performant ES3 code that works in every browser.
 It will not jump hoops to make your Go code work inside the browser.
 GopherJS is much better suited for that task.